Explore

 Great book, whether you like the movie o

-Posted : 17 years, 6 months ago on 21 October 2006 05:29 (A review of The Princess Diaries Volume I)
+Posted : 18 years ago on 21 October 2006 05:29 (A review of The Princess Diaries Volume I)

 The Princess Diaries is exactly that.
 It is the diary [think Bridget Jones] of a young girl who wakes up one morning to discover that she is no longer Mia Thermopolis, the freaky freshman, but she is now Amelia Mignonette Grimaldi Thermopolis Renaldo, princess of Genovia.
 While some girls would be joyous about the news, Mia rebels against her parents.
 And then her grandmother, who has traveled to America to give Amelia princess lessons.